Definition of iron deficiency

 Substances that limit the absorption of non-heme iron

 Certain substances present in foods interfere with the absorption of non-heme iron.
 These substances bind to non-heme iron and prevent its absorption.
 This is notably the case with phytates found in legumes, whole grains, and nuts, calcium present in milk, as well as certain polyphenols found in tea and coffee.
-For individuals with iron deficiency, it is therefore preferable to consume tea or coffee at least 30 minutes before or after meals containing a source of non-heme iron.
+For people with iron deficiency, it is therefore preferable to consume tea or coffee at least 30 minutes before or after meals containing a source of non-heme iron.

-Increase the absorption of non-heme iron
+Increasing the absorption of non-heme iron

 Daily iron requirements for adults